In general, to be considered eligible to apply for financial aid a student must:

 - Be a United States citizen or an eligible non-citizen.

 - Be enrolled as at least a half-time student.
-(Half-time enrollment is a minimum of six credits in coursework leading to a degree or certificate and therefore excludes audited classes.)
-Fall or Spring Semester enrollment in a program of study abroad which has been approved by Daytona State, will be considered enrolled at the College for the purpose of applying for federal aid.
+(Half-time enrollment is a minimum of six credits in college credit coursework leading to a degree or certificate, or be enrolled for the applicable clock hours in a clock hour certificate program, and therefore excludes audited classes.)
+Fall, Spring, or Summer Semester enrollment in a program of study abroad which has been approved by Daytona State, may be considered enrolled at the College for the purpose of applying for federal aid.

 - Be accepted at Daytona State as a "regular" student.
-A "regular" student is a student pursuing an AA, AAS, AS, BAS, or BS degree or an approved vocational certificate.
+A "regular" student is a student pursuing an AA, AAS, AS, BAS, or BS degree or an approved college credit or vocational certificate.

 - Be enrolled in an eligible program of study, and be enrolled in courses required by that program.
-Eligible programs are post-secondary programs which lead to an AA, AAS, AS, BAS, or BS degree or an approved vocational or college credit certificate.
+Eligible programs are post-secondary programs which lead to an AA, AAS, AS, BAS, or BS degree or an approved college credit or vocational certificate.

 - Be making progress toward completion of courses of study in compliance with Financial Aid Satisfactory Academic Progress Standards.

-- Not be in default on a loan or owe a repayment on any previous financial aid received.
+- Not be in default on a loan or owe a repayment on any previous federal or state grant received.

 - Have a valid Social Security Number.